 “That is no excuse for not informing me that you knew their where-a- bouts!” roared Henry, “You could have put everyone here in danger!”

-Angelia, saw the fear in Mary’s eyes and quickly intervened, “Don’t you think you should meet this young lady before you descend on her like a ravenous wolf, Sheriff?” she said.
+Angelia, saw the fear in Mary’s eyes and quickly intervened, “Don’t you think you should meet this young lady before you descend on her like a ravenous wolf, Sheriff?” she asked.

 “Kimmey,” said Mary, surprised to see her daughter out of bed, “What are you doing up?
 Are you sick?”

 “No Mommy.
 Am I five today?” asked a sleepy, tousle headed Kimmey.
-“You said when the box on the calendar says twenty-four and there are three pages left, I could go to school, because I’d be this many.”
+“You said when the box on the calendar says two and there are two pages left, I could go to school, because I’d be this many.”
 She said holding up five fingers.

-“Did you forget today is twenty-four, Mommy?
-Remember the man on TV, said today is twenty four and sunny, is it my birthday?
+“Did you forget today is two, Mommy?
+Remember the man on TV, said today is two and sunny, is it my birthday?
 Can I go to school now?”

 “Happy Birthday, Kimmey,” said Michael, holding his arms out to her.